-Parents are invited to join in events in school, including class assemblies and workshops on relevant themes.
-Parents are regularly informed of events and developments via newsletters and through our parent mail.
+Parents are invited to join in events in school, including workshops on relevant themes.
+Parents are regularly informed of events and developments via The Friday Bulletin and Parentmails.

 Working with parents is a vital part of the whole school approach to PSHE.
 We value our parents' views on PSHE and they are encouraged to liaise with the school if they have any concerns or comments regarding any aspect of their child's welfare.